GoCheatsheet/oop/README.md

 # Object Oriented Analysis And Design In Golang

-The objective is to design a simple HRIS system in Go in an Object-oriented perspective.
+The objective is to design a simple systems in Object-oriented paradigm in Go.

-Software Design Document contains the details.